hydroaggie/hydroaggie.github.io/_posts/2022-06-15-Create-Jupyter-Book.md

         publish_dir: src/_build/html
 ```

-Note:
+{: .important }
-- the branch name should be the same as the one used by the repository (e.g., `main` not `master` in this case)
+> - The branch name should be the same as the one used by the repository (e.g., `main` not `master` in this case)
-- The only things that need to be modified is the build command and `publish_dir`.
+> - The only things that need to be modified is the build command `jupyter-book build .` and `publish_dir`.
 The dir is relative to the root dir under main branch.
 So if your book content is at the root dir, use the following instead:

 ```yaml
 jupyter-book build .